Multi-View Hypercomplex Learning for Breast Cancer Screening: Experimental evaluation

-We first compare the proposed models against the respective baseline models implemented in the real domain (BOnet and SEnet), and further against two state-of-the-art approaches designed for breast cancer \cite{Wu2020Screen}.
-Specifically, we employ as comparison their best performing model, the view-wise-model, along with the breast-wise-model, since we already consider it for the case of two views.
-The same considerations mentioned in Subsection \ref{sec:2views_comp} apply herein as well: ResNet22 is replaced with ResNet18, which is trained with the same dataset and pretraining procedure as our models to guarantee a fair comparison.
+We compare the proposed architectures against the respective baseline implemented in the real domain (BOnet and SEnet), and further against four state-of-the-art approaches designed for breast cancer \cite{Wu2020Screen, zhao2020cross, sun2022transformer}.
+For \cite{Wu2020Screen}, we employ as comparison their best-performing model, the View-wise-model, along with the Breast-wise-model.
+As in the two-view scenario, ResNet22 is replaced with ResNet18, and all models are trained in the same manner as ours to guarantee a fair comparison.